cdk-patterns/serverless/the-predictive-lambda/typescript/README.md

 ## How Do I Test This Pattern?

-After deployment you will have the url for an API Gateway outputted into the logs or in the CloudFormation console.
+do "npm run deploy" from the base directory and you will have the url for an API Gateway output into the logs or in the CloudFormation console.
 Open that url in a browser but add "?lat=39.153198&long=-77.066176" to the end and you should get back a prediction.

 ## How Does It Work?